emersonhsieh/triggersafe_tests/README.md

 # TriggerSafe Integration Tests

 A real time testing tool for triggersafe that will automatically inject failures.
 This script uses the Kubernetes Python client and is tested with Python 3.7.

-Types of failures to simulate:
+## Types of failures

-* Delete Pods without deleting deployment and services (done)
+Delete Pods without deleting deployment and services (done)

+* The deleted pod is terminated, while another pod is created in its place.

-* Deleting Pods with deleting deployment and services (done)
+Deleting Pods with deleting deployment and services (done)

-* Add Pods
+* The pod is deleted and no new pods are created.

+Action performed by trigger

-* Change configurations
+* Respond accordingly

+## Instructions

 `test_delete_pods.py` deletes all pods in the `default` namespace and checks if the pods recover upon deletion, one-by-one.
 Run this script using: